pkarsy/AutomaticSchoolBellTimer/README.md

 The most important defference between boards is the ESP chip.
 We have 3 options here: ESP32 ESP32-S2 ESP32-C3

 - ESP32 boards(like DevKit) are OK.
 They always come with a dedicated USB-serial chip (CP2102, CH9102, CH340) and this characteristic allows easy programming and recovering.
-Ber careful with [the pins you can use.](https://duckduckgo.com/?q=esp32+what+pins+to+use)
+Ber careful with [the pins you can use.](https://duckduckgo.com/?q=esp32+what+pins+to+use).
+One problem is most of the boards on online stores still use micro-usb which is more fragile and error prone on the long run that USB-C. Check the board to have USB-C

 - ESP32-C3.
 It is also OK and the Wifi performance is the best.
 Some boards do not have Serial hardware but again the are very reliable.
 I have tested Luatos ESp32-C3 and WeAct ESP32-C3.
 They are both OK.
+Almost all boards come with USB-C(this is good)

 - ESP32-S2.
 No Hardware Serial.
-Some boards come without PSRAM and are practically unusable.
-I find the web interface very laggy and the USB frequnetly dissapear.
-If you have a board with dedicated sertial might be OK.
+Some boards come without PSRAM and are practically unusable as S2 comes with very limited buildin RAM.
+I find the web interface very laggy, and the USB frequently dissapears.
+Also setting the board to programming mode can be difficult.
+If you have a board with dedicated serial chip, it might be OK, but I generally cannot see the point to use ESP32-S2 for this specific project.

 - There are many board specific limitations.
 For example for [ESP32 LOLIN32 Lite](https://duckduckgo.com/?q=ESP32+LOLIN32+Lite&iax=images&ia=images): The micro-usb is somewhat fragile.
-The battery charger must not be used, no 5V output for a relay.
+The battery charger must not be used, no 5V output for a relay(SSD works fine).
 Only 1 GND pin (we can simulate VCC and GND with GPIO pins)

 - Generally avoid tiny boards no matter how cute they are, almost always are missing crusial parts like Serial, GND etc. Some/all such tiny boards use Chip Antenna.
 Some sources claim it can be OK, but I disagree, the 2 chip antenna boards I have tested perform very poorly (2 meters range ! practically unusable).
 If you are insisiting on using chip antenna, first check the reviews for this specific board.